 The decision won’t impact consumers, but it will affect how future design patent disputes are handled.

 Article originally published in October 2016.
-Updated on 12-6-2016 by Kyle Wiggers: Added news of Supreme Court’s decision to toss damages.
+Updated on 01-13-2017 by Christian de Looper: Added news that case has been reopened.